 But have you ever opened a social media app and thought that you were losing your marbles?
 It happens to me all the time.

 Something changed over the years that has really cut back on my usage and my overall interest.
-The turning point for me was when someone decided that showing “top news” or “most relevant” posts rather than “most recent” posts should be the default for certain apps.
+The turning point for me was when someone decided to change the default for the order of posts.

-Since then, there have been days when I have opened up a social media app, seeking a relaxing break from a busy day, and I truly thought that my app was gaslighting me.
+Since then, there have been days when I have opened up a social media app, seeking a relaxing break from a busy day, and I truly thought that my app was messing with me.

-In the sequence presented by Facebook, one friend posted pictures at the airport, then on a beach, then getting ready to leave the house, then in the hotel room, then back on the beach, then stuck on the tarmac, then waiting for the Uber to take them to the airport, then back on the beach.
+In the sequence presented by one in particular, a friend posted pictures at the airport, then on a beach, then getting ready to leave the house, then in the hotel room, then back on the beach, then stuck on the tarmac, then waiting for the Uber to take them to the airport, then back on the beach.

 Another friend posted pictures of a several-day multi-stop European tour.
-Thanks to the app, the order in which they appeared was so messed up, I needed Gravol just to follow the order of their itinerary.
+Thanks to the app, the order in which they appeared made no sense whatsoever from a geographical perspective.

-A friend’s pictures of a major home renovation project, rearranged by Facebook, had me thinking that they tore it down and started over four times.
+A friend’s pictures of a major home renovation project, rearranged by the platform, had me thinking that they tore it down and started over four times.

 But the out-of-sequence thing also had its very awkward moments too when a friend posted about a pet that wasn’t doing well (and me not realizing it was a few days ago) and I posted “sending good vibes your way” only to find out in another rearranged post that the pet had already passed on.